techstudycell/ESP32-Bluetooth-Home-Automation-with-IR-Remote-Control-Relay/README.md

 # ESP32-Bluetooth-Home-Automation-with-IR-Remote-Control-Relay
 ESP32 Bluetooth Home Automation system to control 8 home appliances with Bluetooth, IR remote, and manual switches.
 You don't need any internet connection for this project.

-## Tutorial video link for this IoT-based Home Automation project
+## Tutorial video link for this ESP32 Home Automation project
 https://youtu.be/5c3rmfpAAsE

 This ESP32 control smart relay has the following features: